TradeIdeasPhilip/random-svg-tests/svg-for-programmers.md

 ## What I Wish Someone Had Told Me

 The first few times I looked at SVG, I was very scared.
-And more than a little bit frustrating.
+And more than a little bit frustrated.

 Now that I'm finally comfortable with it, it really isn't that hard.
 If you know how to modify the DOM with JavaScript and CSS, you already have a strong foundation.